Stability analysis and stabilization of LPV systems with jumps and (piecewise) differentiable parameters using continuous and sampled-data controllers: Abstract

 \section{Abstract}

-Linear Parameter-Varying (LPV) systems with jumps and piecewise differentiable parameters is a class of hybrid LPV systems for which no tailored stability analysis and stabilization conditions have been obtained so far.
-We fill this gap here by proposing an approach relying on the reformulation of the considered LPV system as an extended equivalent hybrid system that will incorporate, through a suitable state augmentation, information on both the dynamics of the state of the system and the considered class of parameter trajectories.
-Two stability conditions are established using a result pertaining on the stability of hybrid systems and shown to naturally generalize and unify the well-known quadratic and robust stability criteria together.
-The obtained conditions being \blue{infinite-dimensional semidefinite programming problems}, a relaxation approach based on sum of squares programming is used in order to obtain tractable finite-dimensional conditions.
-The conditions are then losslessly extended to solve two control problems, namely, the stabilization by continuous and sampled-data gain-scheduled state-feedback controllers.
-The approach is finally illustrated on several examples from the literature.
+Linear Parameter-Varying (LPV) systems with jumps and piecewise differentiable parameters is a class of hybrid LPV systems for which no tailored stability analysis and stabilization conditions have been obtained so far\footnote{Except of course in the conference version of this work.}.
+We fill this gap here by proposing an approach based on a clock- and parameter-dependent Lyapunov function yielding stability conditions under both constant and minimum dwell-times.
+Interesting adaptations of the latter result consist of a minimum dwell-time stability condition for uncertain LPV systems and LPV switched impulsive systems.
+The minimum dwell-time stability condition is notably shown to naturally generalize and unify the well-known quadratic and robust stability criteria all together.
+Those conditions are then adapted to address the stabilization problem via timer-dependent and a timer- and/or parameter-independent (i.e. robust) state-feedback controllers, the latter being obtained from a relaxed minimum dwell-time stability condition involving slack-variables.
+Finally, the last part addresses the stability of LPV systems with jumps under a range dwell-time condition which is then used to provide stabilization conditions for LPV systems using a sampled-data state-feedback gain-scheduled controller.
+The obtained stability and stabilization conditions are all formulated as infinite-dimensional semidefinite programming problems which are then solved using sum of squares programming.
+Examples are given for illustration.

 \textit{Keywords: LPV systems; hybrid systems; sampled-data control; dwell-time; sum of squares}